Consider applying for a government student loan to help finance your education at SAIT.

 If your loan does not cover the entire amount owing for tuition and fees, then you're responsible for paying the difference on or before the tuition payment deadline.
 You can find how much we’ll receive from Student Aid under the Student Awards and Financial Aid information in the myStudent tab.

 How to use your student loan to pay your tuition fees

 - Log on to mySAIT.ca and select the myStudent tab

-- Check the Date column to see when your tuition will be sent to SAIT from Student Aid Alberta.
+The Disbursement Date is when your tuition will be sent to SAIT.
 Your tuition payment deadline will be extended until your loan disbursement date.

 - Compare the tuition portion in your Student Aid Alberta account with your account balance in mySAIT.ca

 - If the tuition portion being sent directly to SAIT is not enough to cover your tuition balance, you will need to pay the difference on or before the tuition payment deadline.

 - Please do not overpay your tuition.
 If you have concerns over your loan disbursements contact the Office of the Registrar.